-Each of these acne scar treatments has its own advantages and disadvantages–some are more aggressive than others causing a longer period of social downtime, but are also more benefit.
+How to get rid of acne scars is a common question we deal with.
+Each of these acne scar treatments has its own advantages and disadvantages–some are more aggressive than others causing a longer period of social downtime, but are also more beneficial.

 **Actual patient.
 Individual results may vary.

 For some scars, temporary improvement with dermal fillers is a good option, particularly is those with rolling scars.
-However, for widespread scarring, treatment with lasers, radiofrequency, or miconeedling is often preferable.
+However, for widespread scarring, treatment with lasers, radiofrequency microneedling, or plasma resurfacing (not to be confused with PRP or Platelet-Rich Plasma) is often preferable.

 This depends on several factors including skin type, tolerance to downtime, desired amount of improvement.
-Our dermatologist can help you decide which is the best option for you.
+Our dermatologist Dr. Thomas Nakatsui can help you decide which is the best option for you.

 Serving Sherwood Park, St. Albert, Leduc, and Edmonton